-As you can see from this map, you do this entire trip in 13 hours, but we took five days!
+As you can see from this map, you could do this entire trip in 13 hours, but we took five days!

 >> By the way, if you love a campervan road trip, click on this link to find campervan sites in Ireland and all the info and things you need to know for renting a camper.

 The cool thing about an Ireland road trip is driving here is really easy!